-I am one of those rare people that find themselves most comfortable in the chaotic limbo between the creative and the technical with the burden of proving one can indeed be both.
+I find I most comfortably find myself in the chaotic limbo between the artistically and technically creative, believing one can indeed excel at both.
 Which is probably why I am loving VUO! :)

 OK, Magneson I just noticed the Process List can retain Font and formatting as part of the list so that's something to keep in mind in the future.

 I ended up solving my issue just now by using a Select Input (Boolean) and to only passthrough the text into the Arrange Layers in Column node if text was present.
 This gave me the formatting control I needed and prevented empty rows from making it into the list.
 I'll try playing around with your method a little more once I have more time, I think using it with the Append Texts node may help me get the result I'm looking for.
 Thanks for your help.